paddytobias/trainingmgmt/PITCHME.md

 ---
 ## Firstly, some questions...
-* How does UNE Library manage group engagement? |
-* What sessions does the Library run? |
+* What group sessions does the Library run?
+By whom? |
+* How are sessions delivered? |
 * What type of supporting material is there? |
 * How are these materials managed and kept current? |
-* How are sessions delivered? |
 * How are materials distributed? |
 ---
 ## Intersect